Caroline Wozniacki: Wozniacki vs. Plíšková

-The pair have met ten times in their career, with Wozniacki holding a 6–4 advantage over Pliskova, Wozniacki leads 6–3 on hard courts, Pliskova leading 1–0 on grass.
-They never met at Grand Slam level.
+The pair have met ten times in their career, with Wozniacki holding a 6–4 advantage over Plíšková, Wozniacki leads 6–3 on hardcourts, Plíšková leading 1–0 on grass.
+They never met at major level.

 The rivalry between Wozniacki and Karolína Plíšková didn't seem to brew very fast at the beginning of their meetings.
 The first three meetings occurred in 2013 and 2014 and all three meetings went the way of Wozniacki, all of which happening in three sets.
 Their rivalry really picked up in 2017 where the pair met six times, in this year their head-to-head record was 3–3 and each meeting would alternate the winner.
-The first meeting came in the final stage of 2017 Qatar Total Open, Pliskova winning is straight sets.
+The first meeting came in the final stage of 2017 Qatar Ladies Open, Plíšková winning in straight sets.
 A month later in the semifinals of 2017 Miami Open, Wozniacki took victory in three sets.
-Later, on the grass Pliskova took the 2017 Aegon International Eastbourne title beating Wozniacki in straight sets.
+Later, on the grass Pliskova took the 2017 Eastbourne International title beating Wozniacki in straight sets.
 Their fourth meeting was arguably the match of the year, in the 2017 Rogers Cup quarterfinals, where Wozniacki stormed back from 1–5 down in the first set and break down in the third set to take the victory.
-One week later, the pair met in the 2017 Western & Southern Open quarterfinals where Pliskova dispatched a tired Wozniacki from making the final of Toronto the previous week.
-At the semifinal stage of the 2017 WTA Finals, Wozniacki won a marathon first set propelling her to a straight sets victory over Pliskova, and eventually lifting the title.
+One week later, the pair met in the 2017 Western & Southern Open quarterfinals where Plíšková dispatched a tired Wozniacki from making the final of Toronto the previous week.
+At the semifinal stage of the 2017 WTA Finals, Wozniacki won a marathon first set propelling her to a straight sets victory over Plíšková, and eventually lifting the title.
 The last meeting in 2018 occurred at the round robin of the 2018 WTA Finals where Wozniacki was upset in straight sets.